typemill/docs/01-getting-started/01-installation.md

 - `\content`
 - `\media`

-To make the folders and files writable, use your ftp programm, click on the folder, choose `permissions` and change the permission to `744`.
+To make the folders and files writable, use your ftp programm, click (or right-click, depending on your software) on the folder, choose `permissions` and change the permission to `744`.
 Use the recursive permission for all containing files and folders.
 If `744` does not work, try `774`.

 ## htaccess

-If you run your website with https (recommended) or if you want to redirect www-urls to non-www urls, then please check the htaccess file in the root folder.
-There are several use cases already prepared and you can simply uncomment them, if needed.
+If you run your website with HTTPS (recommended), or if you want to redirect www-URLs to non-www URLs, then please check the htaccess file in the root folder.
+There are several use cases already prepared, and you can simply uncomment them, if needed.

 ## Run Locally